 Note that the above Dial Pattern did not restrict outbound calls to specific US area codes.
-In real deployments, appropriate restriction can be exercised per customer business policies.
+In real deployments, appropriate restriction can be exercised (e.g., use Dial Pattern 1908, 1905, etc. with 11 digits) per customer business policies.

 Also note that -ALL- was selected for Originating Location Name.
 This selection was chosen to accommodate certain off-net call forward scenarios where the inbound call was re-directed outbound back to the PSTN.